 Verb types in English with examples

-Definition: What is a Verb?
+What is a Verb?

-We could not convey meaning without verbs to tell us what is happening.
-In English, even the simplest sentences you can think of will have a verb (for example: “John runs.”) and some sentences can be created using only a single verb and nothing else, since the subject is implied (for example, “Eat!”
+Some sentences can be created using only a single verb and nothing else, since the subject is implied (for example, “Eat!”
 “Go!” or “Drive!”)

 Typically, we think of verbs as conveying action, that is, they are “doing” something in the sentence.

-But this can be misleading, since some verbs are not easily recognized as actions.
-Instead, they may express thoughts, states of being, emotions, opinions, or senses.
+But this can be misleading.
+Some verbs are not easily recognized as actions.
 Consider for example the verbs am, feel, love, hope, think, or disagree.
+They may express thoughts, states of being, emotions, opinions, or senses.

 As you will see in this section, there are many types of verbs!